 Warming up your fingers.It is a good idea to warm up your fingers before a training session.
 You can warm up your fingers by doing some of an lesson without caring too much about the errors, and then press 'Repeat' to get started.

 How low an error percentage should I aim for?It is more important to have a low error percentage than a higher speed.
 The low error percentage will be your best guarantee for success in the following lessons.
 You can follow your progress at the statistics page (just press the button 'Statistics' at the upper right corner) You should strive to do all lessons flawless (or at least with max two percent error) before you go on to the next lesson.
 If you learn to type flawless a high typing speed will automatically ensue.
 By the way, the error statistics will only save your best results.

-Are you a parent?Well, then you can reward your child for every lesson the child has done at en error percentage at one and perhaps an extra reward for a flawless lesson.
+Are you a parent?Well, then you can reward your kid for every lesson the kid has done at en error percentage at one and perhaps an extra reward for a flawless tutorial.
 Your child's school work will most probably benefit from being an apt typist.

 Errors and other things?Do you have any suggestions as how to improve this course, or have you found errors in it, you are welcomesend me some feed-back